AlexandruOlteanu/Mininet-Topology/README.md

     In summary, the latency introduced within the network varies significantly across regions.
 The ASIA region experiences the highest additional latency, primarily due to factors beyond the initial router, while the EMEA region demonstrates minimal latency increase.
 These estimations provide insights into the network's performance and can guide optimization efforts.

-#        g) What downsides do you see in the current architecture design?
+#        h) What downsides do you see in the current architecture design?

 The current architecture design shows some potential downsides: